 So this may sound obvious.
 You may be thinking, yes of course the user is a customer.
 We treat them like customers by providing them with support, pitching to them our value in our sales and marketing materials, and a host of other things.
+We even go so far as looking up for CRM Examples of giant companies which have acclimatised themselved with customer relationship technology.
 But what about in our software itself?

 The fact is, our software tends to be designed as if it were going to be used by a computer interface.
 When an update is available for example, it may prompt the user with something like this:

 “Acme Analytics v2.31 is now available, click here to install.”

 Let’s draw a comparison to a real-world business.
 Let’s consider a gym whose modified it’s membership plan.
 Ultimately, the situation is similar.
 A change has taken place that (hopefully) improves the experience for customers.
 A gym may send out a letter or an email stating what’s new in the facility.
 For example:

 “We’re proud to announce that we are now offering free Yoga classes with your membership.
 Classes will begin January 1, 2014, and take place every Monday at 8:30am.”

 This announcement could be improved by reminding customers of other products, upselling additional services, or just thanking the customer for their continued support.
 But the important part of the message is that it clearly relays what has changed and demonstrates it’s value.
 Why would a gym naturally do this?
 Because it thinks of it’s subscribers as customers, and wants to keep their business.
 In our software example shown above, we are doing a similar thing, introducing new features.
 But, we are introducing the new features not as a new valuable service or product addition, but as a technical task that must be performed in order to receive the benefits.
 What if we instead thought about this in the context of value instead of the technical details?
 Our update message could be rephrased to sound more like this: